dcostap/personal-blog/_programming-notes/2023-06-19-error-handling.md

 - validate a function's arguments.
 These assertions - ideally placed at the start of a function's body -  will crash the program if any argument is wrong.
 They also cleanly and explicitly state what arguments are invalid.
 - explicitly marking what conditions _can't_ be true at a certain point according to programmer's assumptions about how the program should work.
 These assertions mostly provide peace of mind and allow early crashes.

-While assertions are never 100% needed - during these invalid states, supposedly the program would crash later anyway - they are a good resource to help the program crash as early as possible.
+While assertions are never 100% needed - during these invalid states, supposedly, the program would crash later anyway - they are a good resource to help the program crash as early as possible.

 ## Exceptions
 Unlike bugs, exceptions are invalid states that may arise outside of the the programmer's control.
 As such, handling these is a requirement for a robust codebase.

 The best kind of exception-handling paradigm would feature:
-- call-site transparency: when you call a function, is it clear it may cause an exception.
+- call-site transparency: when you call a function, is it clear it may cause an exception?
 Java's whole `Exception` system fails at this.
 - no special control flow when an exception happens.
 This simplifies error handling by being just another  part of the normal control flow.
 Java's `try / catch / finally` way of handling exceptions has a goto-feel.
 From first glance, you don't know which functions may throw an Exception.
 And when they do, the execution jumps to a separate code block...
 - simplicity when defining the possible exceptions.
 Java fails at this too.
 No matter how small the exception is, you are supposed to choose and pick from a big open hierarchy of built-in Exceptions - so most programmers just may throw a generic Exception or return null (which isn't safe at all in Java and the root of most runtime crashes due to oversights).
 - sealed exception types.
 There must be a **defined and closed set** of possible failure types.
 The compiler will then warn you whenever you handle an error and miss to consider one of the exception possibilities, or when you add a new type of error and miss handling that new case everywhere it's needed.